eandert/segformer_jetson_nano/README.md

 Preprocessing is the fastest step, as it only involves reading the image from memory and copying it to the GPU.
 All preprocessing steps, including normalization, resizing, and feature extraction, are performed on the GPU using CUDA.
 The result is then copied to the input buffer of the model.
 Preprocessing typically takes around 50 ms.

 The majority of the time is spent on the inference step.
 Currently, there have been no optimizations applied to the ONNX model or the engine that TensorRT generates.
-There is lots of potential for optimization, such as quantization, changing input sizes, or other techniques that are currently not being utilized.
+There is lots of potential for optimization, such as quantization, exploring changing the model to fp16, or other techniques that are currently not being utilized.
 Additionally, choosing a model that runs at an input size of 224 instead of 512 could provide lower accuracy but faster inference time.

 Finally, postprocessing takes almost three times as long as preprocessing.
 This is because the postprocessing is done with OpenCV on the CPU, as it was not ported to CUDA due to time constraints.
 It is possible to move these OpenCV functions to the GPU or take advantage of output tensor parsing, but this has not been implemented yet.